Calls within Erasmus+ for projects within education

 Erasmus+ supports international collaboration and exchange within education, training, youth and sport.

-An application within the Erasmus+ calls listed below must be sent to the International Relations Office at KI (email@example.com) for review at least 3 weeks before application deadline.
+Applications within the Erasmus+ calls listed below must be sent to the International Relations Office at KI (email@example.com) for review at least 3 weeks before application deadline.
+Grants Office must then receive the application for signature at least 2 weeks before application deadline.
 It must also be accompanied by an application assurance form signed by the Department/s involved.

 Depending on the call you apply for, the budget can include for example costs for travel, salaries, sustenance and project management.
 These costs are given as unit costs (lump sums) which are calculated automatically and the size of the sums depends on such things as country where activities take place and distance traveled.